radiantlogic-v8/documentation-new/documentation/configuration/identity-views/model-driven-views.md

 *Merge Link*

 A merge link offers more flexibility than a standard link because the “dv” label level is suppressed (making the tree simpler for browsing).
 In addition, with merge links, a link parameter can be configured to condition the subtree based on the parent view.
-This is optional but offers flexibility by allowing you to build a context-driven virtual view that navigates across multiple data sources.
+This is optional but offers flexibility by allowing you to build a context-driven identity view that navigates across multiple data sources.

 A link parameter is based on a unique key of the parent entry.
 The value of this key must match an attribute in the view to be mounted.
 Two examples are used to describe the benefits of using a merge link with a parameter.
 One example is based on the attribute in the parent object being single-valued and the other example is based on a multi-valued attribute.